tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: Data Quality Need
 - Definition: A bdqffdq:NeedConcept that expresses what bdqffdq:Assertions may be made about data with respect to fitness for use.
 - SubClass Of: NeedConcept
 - Comments: Subtypes of bdqffdq:DataQualityNeed are the Test Types (Validation, Issue, Measure, and Amendment).
-The bdqffdq:DataQualityNeed appoximates the informal concept of a Test as used in BDQ Core.
+The bdqffdq:DataQualityNeed appoximates the informal concept of a Test as used in the BDQ standard.
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityNeed)

 ********************